puppetlabs/trapperkeeper-webserver-jetty9/README.md

 The schema for the various types of endpoints can be viewed [here](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/blob/master/src/puppetlabs/trapperkeeper/services/webserver/jetty9_core.clj#L71-L96).

+There is also a version that takes one argument, `[server-id]`, which specifies which server for which you want to pull the endpoints.
+If this parameter is absent, the endpoints will be pulled for the `:default` server.

 #### `log-registered-endpoints`

 This function logs the data returned by `get-registered-endpoints` at the info level.

+There is a version of this function that takes a single argument, `[server-id]`.
+This specifies which server for which you want to log the endpoints.
+If this is absent, the endpoints registered on the `:default` server will be logged.

 #### `join`